Skip to Content

 1. Click Open AWS console.
 This opens the AWS CloudFormation console in a new tab with a pre-configured stack template.

 2. Review the stack parameters in the AWS console.
-The OIDC trust relationship parameters (audience, issuer URL, subject) are pre-filled automatically.
+The stack pre-fills the OIDC trust relationship parameters (audience, issuer URL, subject).

-3. Acknowledge the IAM capabilities checkbox and click Create stack.
+3. Check the I acknowledge that AWS CloudFormation might create IAM resources with custom names checkbox and click Create stack.

 The CloudFormation stack creates: